 My two older boys didn’t get the benefit of Evivo baby probiotic as part of their feeding during their infant years.
 I simply didn’t know anything about it.
-Did you know that the first six months of baby’s life are critical for his autoimmune and metabolic development?
+Did you know that the first six months of baby’s life are critical for his immune and metabolic development?
 Yeah, me either, not until I learned about it this third time around.
 With breastfeeding B, I’ve learned a lot about the good bacteria in the baby’s gut that creates a strong, protective wall and keeps out the bad bacteria.

 It’s crucial to make sure your baby’s gut is on the right track from the very beginning, so it has all of the good bacteria it needs while it’s still in the development stage.
 By addressing the issue of gut health during this early window, it allows baby’s gut, digestive system and immune system to continue to grow, protect and thrive before introducing solid food around the 6-month mark.

 It is okay not to love it all the time.

 I love the quiet moments where I can escape to another room to just be with my baby.
 I love the extra snuggles and the way they fall asleep on my chest.
 But, I don’t feel that way all the time.
 And that is absolutely okay and perfectly normal.
 Being the sole food source after being pregnant is something that can be very wearing on a breastfeeding mom.
 It is okay to want a break.
 It is okay to be ready to wean.
 While I deal with mom guilt in other aspects, this is one where I’ve learned to give myself grace.

 Be proud of yourself.